 Editor's note: This month only – enroll in the 2023 Lightroom Classic Secrets email course!
 Limited time only – click the link to learn more or enroll.
 Thanks for reading, Andrew

 Thanks to the pandemic many of us don’t have the freedom to travel and explore that we used to.
 Some of us may have more spare time than we normally do, but the irony is that it can be harder to find inspiration and interesting subjects when you can’t get out as much as normal.
 So I thought it would be helpful to put together four creative exercises to help you rediscover your photographic mojo.

 Of course, you can turn to these any time you’re feeling uninspired or even bored.
 Each exercise helps you find something new and interesting to photograph.
 They’re designed to get you out of your comfort zone and encourage you to learn new skills.
 All you need to get started is a willingness to experiment and try new things.

 Creative photography exercise #1: Find a new subject

-All photographers have favorite subjects the are accustomed to working with and others that they rarely photograph, if at all.
+All photographers have favorite subjects they’re accustomed to working with and others that they photograph rarely, if at all.

-For example, perhaps you have spent many years perfecting the art of landscape photography, but have never made a portrait of anybody.
+For example, perhaps you have spent many years perfecting the art of landscape photography, but have never tried close-up photography.

 Part of the challenge of photographing a new subject is that it makes you learn new skills, or learn to use familiar equipment in different ways.
-You won’t need any extra gear – just the desire and drive to learn a new skill.
+You may not even need any extra gear – just the desire and drive to learn a new skill.

-If the landscape photographer in the earlier example decided to make some portraits, he would have to learn the following:
+If the landscape photographer in the earlier example decided to take up close-up photos, he would have to learn the following:

-Mastering these five points alone could keep you busy for many years!
+Mastering these five points alone could keep you busy for a long time.